kgryte/utils-copy/README.md

 	3. They fail to properly validate if a value is a Node `Buffer` object.
 They assume, for instance, a Node environment.
 	4. They fail to clone class instances.
 	5. They do not allow limiting the copy depth.
+	6. They assume `array` or `object` input.
-	6. They are not sufficiently tested.
+	7. They are not sufficiently tested.

 ## Examples